Jarred-Sumner/peek/PRIVATE-REPOSITORIES.md

-## Private repositories
+## Opening a private repository with Peek

-To use private repositories with Peek, you will need to stick your GitHub [Personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) like this in `$HOME/.git-peek`:
+To open a private repository with Peek, you will need to set a GitHub [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

+In `$HOME/.git-peek`:

 ```bash
 GITHUB_TOKEN="*******"